Interfaith and Multifaith Initiatives

 Interfaith Literacy Series

-Inspired by student interest and leadership, we partner with student groups to host a presentation series about the religious traditions represented in our Loyola HSD community, including information that will be helpful in the context of patient care.
+Inspired by student interest and leadership, we partner with student groups to host a presentation series about the religious traditions represented in our Loyola HSC community, including information that will be helpful in the context of patient care.